degawa/any/README.md

 ```

 ## Usage
-This use-defined type is simple, thanks to the features of object-oriented programming.
+Using the `any_type` is simple, thanks to the features of object-oriented programming.
 - Define the return value type as `any_type` in the function that returns different types.
 - Call the function and assign the function's return value to a variable.